vwillyams/garbage-ECSJobDemos/Documentation/content/getting_started.md

 - No [SIMD](https://en.wikipedia.org/wiki/SIMD)

 So using ComponentSystem, GameObject and MonoBehaviour is a great first step to writing ECS code.
-It gives you some quick performance improvements, but it does not tap the full range of performance benefits available.
+It gives you some quick performance improvements, but it does not tap into the full range of performance benefits available.

 ## Pure ECS: Full-on performance - IComponentData & Jobs